BlackHat-Magic/Text-Adventure/worldstuff/races/cultural/Gnome.md

 > The ǃak’tunor, or "Machine-Weaving Kin," are the most mechanically-minded of the gnomes.
 They are masters of invention and artifice, their workshops filled with the constant whirring and clicking of their creations.
 They are predominantly Rock Gnomes, their connection to the earth giving them a unique insight into the properties of metal and stone.

 ***Names.***
-*   **Male:** Alston, Boddynock, Frug, Gerbo, Gimble, Glim, Jebeddo, Namfoodle, Roondar, Zook
+*   **Male:** ǃaktun, Tunor, ǃakshi, ǂomka, Kalar, ǃakshi, Tunra, ǂomlar, ǃakor, Kashi
-*   **Female:** Bimpnottin, Caramip, Duvamil, Ella, Ellywick, Lilli, Loopmottin, Mardnab, Roywyn, Shamil
+*   **Female:** ǃaktuna, Tunora, ǃakshira, ǂomkara, Kalara, ǃakshia, Tunraa, ǂomlara, ǃakora, Kashia
-*   **Surnames:** Beren, Daergel, Folkor, Garrick, Nackle, Murnig, Timbers, Turen
+*   **Surnames:** ǃak’tun, Tun’or, ǀen’shi, ǂom’ka, Ka’lar, ǃak’or, Tun’ra, ǂom’lar, ǀen’ra, Ka’or

 ***Ability Score Increase.*** Your Intelligence score increases by 2 to a maximum of 20.